galonpy/circulatescience/README.md

-Circulate
+# Circulate

-Circulate is a free tool designed to help researchers connect with scholars who are likely to build on or cite their work.
-It focuses on the critical window between posting a draft on arXiv and the final publication stage, when peers are actively shaping their own manuscripts.
+**Circulate** is a free tool I built to help researchers connect with scholars who are likely to build on or cite their work.
+It focuses on the crucial window between posting a draft on arXiv and the final publication stage, when peers are actively shaping their manuscripts.

-🚀 Why Circulate Exists
+## 🚀 Why I Built Circulate

-After publishing an AI paper that wasn’t accepted to a major conference, the creator still wanted the work to be read and used.
-By emailing relevant researchers at the right moment, they were able to generate more than 200 citations, start new collaborations, and eventually transition into working on LLM Agents.
-Circulate grew out of this experience as a way to help other researchers achieve similar impact.
+When I published an AI paper that didn’t get accepted to a major conference, I still wanted people to read it, use it, and build on it.
+By reaching out to relevant researchers at the right time, I was able to generate over 200 citations, start collaborations, and even move into working on LLM Agents.
+Circulate grew out of that experience.
+I wanted to give other researchers a way to create these same opportunities.

-✅ What Circulate Does
+## ✅ What Circulate Does

-Identifies scholars who may incorporate your work into their ongoing research.
+* Identifies scholars who may incorporate your work into their ongoing research.

-Highlights the ideal time to reach out, when potential collaborators are drafting or revising manuscripts.
+* Highlights the ideal moment to reach out, when people are writing or revising.

-Helps increase visibility for valuable work that might otherwise go unnoticed.
+* Helps increase visibility for important work that might otherwise go unnoticed.

-🔧 How It Works
+## 🔧 How It Works

-Upload or reference your manuscript.

-Circulate analyzes related research activity.
+1. You upload your publication url or pdf

-You receive a list of scholars who are likely to engage with your work.
+2. Circulate identifies scholars who are likely to engage with your work.

-Reach out personally to share your contribution and open a conversation.
+4. You reach out personally to share your contribution and start a conversation.

-📫 Contact
+## 📫 Contact

-To request access or learn more: galon@umich.edu
+If you want access or want to learn more, email me at **[galon@umich.edu](mailto:galon@umich.edu)**.